Image of Ron Stone Park in Menora

 Menora

-Image of craft at Alexander Park Craft House
+Image of Alexander House in Menora

 The local community describes Menora as mature, conservative and full of friendly people.
 To better understand what is means to be ‘a local’ our suburb profile seeks to understand the local stories Koora (past), Yeyi (present), Boordawan (future) and respond to Ngalang Maya (our place).
 This snapshot identifies the unique character of Menora’s neighbourhood and helps the City rethink how we deliver services with a local focus.